 Again, the political situation could weigh heavily in on what companies can do to utilize mobile technology to build sustainable businesses.
 For example, Egypt only lifted its ban on GPS in 2009, so developers and consumers aren’t as familiar with location-based services and apps as those in the United States.
 Just think about how many of your favorite apps use location and you realize that many Egyptian tech companies have been competing with essentially one hand behind their backs.

 Mohamed believes that the market could really be galvanized if the government gives the go-ahead for mobile payments.
-We’ve seen systems like M-Pesa flourish in markets like Kenya and Tanzania and Mohamed said that it could do really well in Egypt because the rate of credit card/debit ownership is less than 10 percent.
-Unleashing this type of service could be a boon for customers and businesses alike and Mohamed thinks that it may be a reality as soon as the end of the year.
+We’ve seen systems like M-Pesa flourish in Kenya and Tanzania.
+Mohamed said that this type of system could do really well in Egypt because the rate of credit card/debit ownership is less than 10 percent.
+Unleashing this type of service could be a boon for customers and businesses alike, and Mohamed thinks that it may be a reality as soon as the end of the year.

 Almost all of the entrepreneurs I met were realistic about what’s going on in Egypt: The country is going through many challenges, may face some dark times, and technology companies alone will not be a panacea for what ails it.
 Still, there’s a lot of optimism emanating from behind the keyboards and touch screens of many entrepreneurs in Cairo.

 "The future will be much brighter than the current situation and entrepreneurs will contribute," Mohamed said.
 "Whether it's creating jobs, opportunities, or new channels … there is just so much positive energy here."